Spectrum Energy Research Corp

 Compounds Chart

-79 engineered compounds across 11 categories: scintillators, thermoelectrics, semiconductors, shielding alloys, nuclear ceramics, and more.
+79 engineered compounds across 11 categories — scintillators, thermoelectrics, semiconductors, shielding alloys, nuclear ceramics, polymers, and more.
+Each classified by band interaction.

 Nuclear